dirvine/data_chain/docs/data_blocks.md

 GROUP_SIZE - QUORUM nodes changing.
 In this situation there is a strong cryptographic proof of the data validity.

-It is though this recondition that assures the ability for a `DataChain` to be validated and therefore allows data to be republished.
+It is through this recondition that assures the ability for a `DataChain` to be validated and therefore allows data to be republished.